 Because newer homes don’t typically bring in as much outdoor air as older residences, contaminants like dust, pet dander and cleaning products can concentrate inside.
 The result?
 Air that’s more polluted than the outdoors, which is not good if you struggle with allergies, asthma or are sensitive to respiratory irritation.

 Our indoor air quality specialists at Temperature Doctors Heating & Cooling can help you cut through the clutter and choose the best home air purifier.
 Just give us a call at (815) 914-6197 and we’ll be happy to provide support.
 For now, find out more about how air purifiers operate, their pluses and our recommendations to help you select the ideal air purifier.

-How Do Air Purifiers Work?
+How Do Air Purifiers Improve Indoor Air Quality?

-4 Advantages of an Air Purifier
+4 Advantages of Air Purifier Installation

-1. Lowers Allergy and Asthma Triggers
+1. Reduces Allergy and Asthma Triggers

 - Scratchy throat, eyes, nose or skin